CompuTec/wms-docs/administror-guide/barcode-scanning/barcode-scanning.md

 ## Custom Decoder

-CompuTec WMS Custom Decoder offers an interpretation barcodes without prefixes.
+CompuTec WMS Custom Decoder offers an interpretation of barcodes without prefixes.
 This option allows scanning of a barcode that does not have Application Identificators in GS1 or Odette standard.

-To input data from a barcode without a prefix to a desired field, it is required to focus in this field.
+To input data from a barcode without a prefix to a desired field, it is required to focus on this field.

-In the future CompuTec WMS Team plans to implement a configurable prefix interpreter.
-This will allow the decoder to recognize barcode prefixes used in a specific compa
+In the future, CompuTec WMS Team plans to implement a configurable prefix interpreter.
+This will allow the decoder to recognize barcode prefixes used in a specific company.

 To use this kind of coding, choose the right option in the Server options.

 ## USB scanners

+WMS desktop client can be used with USB scanners.
+To do that, you should configure this kind of device in the following way:

+- scanning device adds a start text sign (Ctrl + B)

+- scanning device adds an end text sign (Ctrl + C).

+The file contains a full programming barcode for plug-in Motorola scanners guide: Download.

+## Barcode scanner simulator

-For testing barcode scanning, you can use a dedicated application: [WMS Scanning Symulator](ADD LINK).
+For testing barcode scanning, you can use a dedicated application: [WMS Scanning Symulator](./wms-scanning-simulator.md).